Information and advice if you are contacting us on behalf of the press or would like to film in Welwyn Hatfield.

 Whether you are a student filming for your course, or a production company, we welcome filming in the borough and will assist wherever we can.

-If you are interested in filming in the borough, please read our Filming Code of Practice [143KB], which you are required to do before proceeding.
-You can then apply using our interactive Film Form.
-The form will automatically be sent to the Communications team for review and we aim to respond within three working days.
+If you are interested in filming in the borough, please read our Filming Code of Practice, which you are required to do before proceeding.
+You can then apply using the link at the top of this page.
+The application will automatically be sent to the Communications team for review and we aim to respond within three working days.

 Alternatively, you can download the Film Form (see the PDF at the bottom of this page) and email us, attaching the completed form.